 2. Guided Tours:

 To truly appreciate Monument Valley, consider taking a guided tour.
-Navajo guides, the original inhabitants of this land, offer invaluable insights into the history, geology, and culture of the valley.
+Navajo guides, the original inhabitants of this land, offer invaluable insights into the valley's history, geology, and culture.
 Whether it's a Jeep tour or a horseback ride, these experiences will take you deeper into the heart of this unique landscape.

 3. Iconic Photo Stops: